mrdwab/2657-R-Functions/docs/Part-1-Random-Names.md

 ## Dataset Details

 This function samples from a provided dataset of names.
 By default, it uses the data from the *Genealogy Data: Frequently Occurring Surnames from Census 1990--Names Files* web page.
 Those data have been converted to `list` named "`CensusNames1990`" containing three `data.frame`s (named `"surnames"`, `"malenames"`, and `"femalenames"`) and saved as an `.RData` file named `CensusNames.RData`.
-The data file (approximately 615 kb) can be manually downloaded from [Github](https://github.com/mrdwab/2657-R-Functions/blob/master/data/CensusNames.RData)^[See: [https://github.com/mrdwab/2657-R-Functions/blob/master/data/CensusNames.RData](https://github.com/mrdwab/2657-R-Functions/blob/master/data/CensusNames.RData)] and loaded to your workspace; however, provided an internet session is active during your R session, the function will automatically download the dataset for you if it is not found in your workspace or working directory.
+The data file (approximately 615 kb) can be manually downloaded from [Github](https://github.com/mrdwab/2657-R-Functions/blob/master/data/CensusNames.RData)^[See: [https://github.com/mrdwab/2657-R-Functions/blob/master/data/CensusNames.RData](https://github.com/mrdwab/2657-R-Functions/blob/master/data/CensusNames.RData)] and loaded to your workspace.
+The function will perform some basic checking to see if either the `CensusNames.RData` file or the `CensusNames1990` objects are available in your workspace or working directory.
+If neither is found and an internet connection is active during your R session, the function will offer you the option to automatically download the dataset and add it to your *current* session.

 Alternatively, you may provide your own data in a `list` formatted according to the following specifications (see the "`myCustomNames`" data in the "*Examples*" section). *Please remember that R is case sensitive!*